N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Ours:

-- <b>One iteration if no improvement.
-Empty routes rarely result in improvement.</b>
+- One iteration if no improvement.
+Empty routes rarely result in improvement.
+- Intensify only new best individuals.
+- Templated $(N, M)$ exchange.

 </div>

 </div>